The exact cause is not always known. Other times it may be due to:

-- Injury to the belly from an accident or a fall
+Injury to the belly from an accident or a fall

-- Sudden decrease in the volume of the uterus, from losing amniotic fluid or from the delivery of a first twin
+- Sudden decrease in the volume of the uterus, such as from losing amniotic fluid or from the delivery of a first twin

 This health problem is more common in older mothers.

 Other things that may raise the risk are: